COVID-19 'vaccine passports' could be abused in Manitoba, legal experts warn

 The cards will only contain COVID-19 immunization records and no other medical information, she said, adding they are not intended for use within Manitoba.

-Experts in law and bioethics say the province must pass legislation or enact regulations to ensure immunization cards won't be used domestically, arguing the government has an obligation to prevent the cards for violating rights and freedoms here at home.
+Experts in law and bioethics say the province must pass legislation or enact regulations to ensure immunization cards won't be used domestically, arguing the government has an obligation to prevent the cards from violating rights and freedoms here at home.

 "The really important thing to understand is we do not want to live in a world where people's movement is constrained by their biology," said Francoise Baylis, research professor at Dalhousie University in Halifax and the 2020-21 Wayne Morse Chair in Law and Politics at the University of Oregon.